eisenjulian/nlp_estimator_tutorial/blog.md

     id2 -->|Recursion| id2
     id2 --> id3(Output Layer)
 ```
 In the beginning of this post, we padded all documents up to $200$ tokens, which is necessary to build a proper tensor.
-However, when a document contains fewer than $200$ words, we don't want the LSTM to continue processing the padding token as it does not add information and degrades performance.
+However, when a document contains fewer than $200$ words, we don't want the LSTM to continue processing padding tokens as it does not add information and degrades performance.
 For this reason, we additionally want to provide our network with the length of the original sequence before it was padded.
 It then copies the last state through to the sequence's end.
 We can do this by using the `"len"` feature in our input functions.
 We can now use the same logic as above and simply replace the convolutional, pooling, and flatten layers with our LSTM cell.

 ```python lstm_classifier.py
 lstm_cell = tf.nn.rnn_cell.BasicLSTMCell(100)